 Independent films are often tossed by the wayside and never see the light of day in movie theaters.
-With the advent of mass cable TV production, low-budget projects get shoved under the rug even more.
+With the advent of mass cable and streaming TV production, low-budget projects get shoved under the rug even more.
 While they may be done on the cheap, some turn out to be outstanding, moving, and timely.
 The latter is true of In the Orchard.
 It’s a feature film directed by Christopher Knoblock and stars Dana White, who also produced and wrote the screenplay.

 White plays Charlotte, whose husband and 8-year old son are killed in a car crash while the family is on their way to a picnic.
 She recovers but has to cope with the immense shock of losing both of them.
 She also has to deal with running her large orchard by herself.
 Her sister offers to have her stay at her home in New York to recover but Charlotte insists she’ll be fine at home.